 Our List is just that though, We have tried to be varied and include different types of bars from High-End to cheaper fun bars so there is something for everyone.
 We haven’t rated them as they are all great so the order has little to do with our opinion of the Bar.
 We just wanted to list all the best Rooftop Bars in NYC … In our opinion of course, so you can choose which would suit you best!

 As you can see our list is Spread out across Manhatten so where ever you are staying or going there is sure to be a bar near you.
 We are still looking for a great Downtown bar and will update the List accordingly when we find one worthy of joining the Club!

 Read Most Reviews of New York’s rooftop bars and you will hear one thing repeated over and over.
 Expensive but worth it because of the view.
 These rooftop Spaces are PRIME real estate and the owners know it. $25 for a martini!
 Well yeah with that view!

-It also happens to have one of the best Views in the world.
-Overlooking Midtown With the Empire State Building taking centre stage with the Crysler building and the rest of midtown giants surrounding it.
+It also happens to have one of the best views in the world.
+Overlooking Midtown With the Empire State Building taking center stage with the Crysler building and the rest of Midtown giants surrounding it.
 It is an incredible place to have a drink and a nite to eat.

-Should you find yourself at the Top of the Empire State Building, looking downtown, You may notice a colourful Rooftop down below.
+Should you find yourself at the top of the Empire State Building, looking downtown, You may notice a colorful Rooftop down below.
 It looks like the Play area of a billionaire and the hangout of Celebs and Bruce Wayne.
 Not for the Likes of You.
 This Rooftop is 230-Fifth and you are perfectly welcome!